openaps/AndroidAPSdocs/docs/EN/Configuration/BG-Source.md

 * Install downloaded apk
 * Start sensor
 * Select DexcomG5 App (patched) in ConfigBuilder (setting in AndroidAPS).
+* Note: There is no patched Dexcom G6 app with local broadcast.

 _If using G4 with OTG cable ('traditional' Nightscout)…_<br>
 * If not already set up then download Nightscout Uploader app from the Play Store and follow instructions on [Nightscout](http://www.nightscout.info/wiki/welcome/basic-requirements).